Background pattern

 • balance problems.

-How teriflunomida works
+How teriflunomide works

 Do not take Teriflunomida Stada if:

-• You have severe liver problems,
+• you have severe liver problems,

-• You are pregnant, think you may be pregnant, or are breastfeeding,
+• you are pregnant, think you may be pregnant or are breast-feeding,

-• You have a severe infection,
+• you have a serious infection,

-• You have severe kidney problems that require dialysis,
+• you have severe kidney problems that require dialysis,

 Warnings and precautions

-• You have severe skin reactions.
+• you have severe skin reactions.

-• You have respiratory symptoms.
+• you have respiratory symptoms.

-• You have weakness, numbness, and pain in your hands and feet.
+• you have weakness, numbness, and pain in hands and feet.

-• You are planning to be vaccinated.
+• you are going to be vaccinated.

-• You are taking leflunomida with teriflunomida.
+• you are taking leflunomide with teriflunomide.

 Respiratory reactions

-Inform your doctor if you have cough and shortness of breath without explanation.
+Tell your doctor if you have unexplained cough and shortness of breath.
 Your doctor may perform additional tests.

 Children and adolescents

-Teriflunomida is not indicated for use in children under 10 years of age, as it has not been studied in patients with EM in this age group.
+Teriflunomida is not indicated for use in children under 10 years of age, as it has not been studied in patients with MS in this age group.

 The warnings and precautions listed above also apply to children.
 The following information is important for children and their caregivers: